SentyFunBall/valour-vapp/programming basics.md

 ### what is a boolean?

-a boolean is a type of value that stores either true or false, it is used a lot in if statements and while loops
+A boolean type is a type of value that stores either true or false, it is used a lot in if statements and while loops

 ## if statements
-### what is a if statement?
+### what is an if statement?

 if statements are a way to change our code depending on something else, its like (insert real life explanation)

 if statements use booleans to work, but most of the time you will not work with booleans, so there is a thing in programming called logic operators, that can return a boolean using numbers or strings.
 they are very simple to understand:
-* equality opereator (==): it is used to check if two values are the same.
+* equality operator (==): it is used to check if two values are the same.
   * 1 == 1 would return true, because 1 is equal to 1.
   * 2 == 3 would return false, because 2 is not equal to 3.
 * greater than operator (\>): it is used to check if the left value is greater than the right value.